 Have you ever wanted to land on an alien planet, and build a factory?
 Yes, it’s an unusual premise, but we promise that it works in Satisfactory.
 You’ll land on one of three planets of varying difficulty, where you’ll be tasked with building and automating a factory to exploit the world around you.

 The premise sounds bland, but being able to roam these beautiful worlds in first person while scavenging materials and fighting off hostile wildlife makes it all that more exciting.
 Plus, is there anything better than sitting back and admiring something you worked hard on?

-Satisfactory is in early access right now, and exclusive to the Epic Games Store, but if you can get past all that, you’re sure to get hours of wholesome simulation out of it.
+Satisfactory is in early access right now but if you can get past all that, you’re sure to get hours of wholesome simulation out of it.